 A1c vs. Your Glucose Meter

-Your A1c, on the other hand, will tell you how well your blood sugar has been managed over time.
-It can be viewed as a 30- to 60-day average, measured in percentage.
-For example, if your A1c is 7.5, that means that 7.5% of your hemoglobin is covered with glucose and your average blood sugar is about 169 (mg/dL).
+Your A1c level, on the other hand, will tell you how well your blood sugar has been managed over time.
+It can be viewed as a 30- to 60-day average, and is reported as a percentage.
+For example, if your A1c is 7.5, that means that 7.5% of your hemoglobin is covered with glucose and your average glucose is about 169 (mg/dL).
 But, A1c isn't just another number.
 It's a data point that you can use in your self-care.

 Using A1c to improve your diabetes management

 The normal A1c range for somebody without diabetes is 4-6%.
 People who don't have diabetes maintain this range without any additional thought or effort.
 But those of us who live with diabetes have to work to reach an A1c target of 7% or less, as recommended by the ADA, and reduce the risk of developing additional health issues related to extended high blood sugar.
 An HbA1c test can be an indicator of whether your current diabetes management plan is working optimally.
 If the result is higher than your target number, it may be time to discuss other diabetes treatment options with your health care team or adjust your eating strategies to reduce average blood sugar.

 Your target A1c goal and current A1c level may be different from other people's because certain other factors should be considered, including diabetes type (type 1, type 2, gestational diabetes, prediabetes, etc.), diabetes complications, additional health conditions like sickle cell disease, liver disease, or kidney disease, therapy needs, procedures such as blood transfusion, and your risk factor for severe hypoglycemia (low blood sugar).